GMLC-TDC/HELICS/README.md

 ### HELICS helper Apps

-* [HELICS runner](https://github.com/GMLC-TDC/helics-runner) provides a simple way to automate configuring, starting, and stopping HELICS co-simulations.
+* [HELICS CLI](https://github.com/GMLC-TDC/helics-cli) provides a simple way to automate configuring, starting, and stopping HELICS co-simulations.
-* [Player](https://gmlc-tdc.github.io/HELICS-src/apps/Player.html), which acts as a simple send-only federate that simply publishes a stream of timed HELICS messages from a user-defined file.
+* [Player](https://gmlc-tdc.github.io/HELICS-src/v2.0.0/apps/Player.html), which acts as a simple send-only federate that simply publishes a stream of timed HELICS messages from a user-defined file.
 HELICS Player is included in the HELICS distribution.
-* [Recorder](https://gmlc-tdc.github.io/HELICS-src/apps/Recorder.html), which acts as a simple receive-only federate that prints out or saves messages from one or more subscribed streams.
+* [Recorder](https://gmlc-tdc.github.io/HELICS-src/v2.0.0/apps/Recorder.html), which acts as a simple receive-only federate that prints out or saves messages from one or more subscribed streams.
 HELICS Recorder is included in the HELICS distribution.

 ## Contributing
 Contributors are welcome see the [Contributing](CONTRIBUTING.md) guidelines for me details on the process of contributing.
-And the [Code of Conduct](.github/CODE_OF_CONDUCT.md) for guildelines on the community.
+And the [Code of Conduct](.github/CODE_OF_CONDUCT.md) for guidelines on the community expectations.
 All prior contributors can be found [here](CONTRIBUTORS.md)

 ### Optional components
 A list of optional component that are not included in HELICS but are optionally used by the library

 #### [zmq](http://www.zeromq.org)
   ZeroMQ message passing is used in the ZMQ core networking.
-The autobuild currently uses version 4.2.5.
+The autobuild currently uses version 4.3.0.
 No ZMQ library code is included in the HELICS source.
 HELICS installers include ZeroMQ binary libraries.
 ZeroMQ is licensed under [LGPL](https://github.com/zeromq/libzmq/blob/master/COPYING.LESSER) with a modification to allow for linking and in various forms and distribution of the binary under different terms if the library was not modified.
 No modification of the ZMQ library or any of the ZeroMQ source files is included in the HELICS source code.
 It is an optional component and can be excluded by setting `ENABLE_ZeroMQ` to `Off` or setting `DISABLE_ZMQ_CORE` to `ON`

 ## Publications